 A recording of the November 28, 2018 Advancing Care Excellence for Pediatrics (ACE.P) webinar is now available.
 ACE.P focuses on the increasing impact of environment, housing, and access to care for children in vulnerable populations.
 Dr. Elaine Tagliareni discussed new ACE.P resources and reviewed the other ACE resources available on the NLN website.

 Watch the ACE.P webinar

 NLN Vision: A Vision for Integration of the Social Determinants of Health into Nursing Education Curricula

 The National League for Nursing has created a vision statement to address the integration of the social determinants of health into nursing education curricula.

 Download the SDH vision statement

-ACE.P Thomas Sykes Unfolding Case Highlighted in NLN TEQ Blog
+ACE.P Thomas Sykes Unfolding Case Highlighted in NLN Nursing EDge Blog

-Tonya Schneidereith, PhD, CRNP, PPCNP-BC, CPNP-AC, CNE, CHSE-A recently blogged about the the ACE.P Thomas Sykes unfolding case on the NLN TEQ Blog.
-The NLN TEQ Blog is a resource developed by the NLN Center for Innovation in Simulation and Technology.
-Contributors blog on topics that keep nurse educators up-to-date with the latest innovations in simulation, e-learning, telehealth, and informatics.
+Tonya Schneidereith, PhD, CRNP, PPCNP-BC, CPNP-AC, CNE, CHSE-A blogged about the the ACE.P Thomas Sykes unfolding case on the NLN Nursing EDge Blog.
+The NLN Nursing EDge Blog is a resource developed by the NLN Division for Innovation in Education Excellence.
+Contributors blog on topics that keep nurse educators up-to-date with the latest innovations in simulation, technology, e-learning, telehealth, and informatics.

 Thomas is a young man struggling with many issues including obesity, depression, and cyber-bullying.
 His story will not only help prepare students to be more compassionate nurses, but will help prepare them to better deal with the multifaceted struggles facing our most vulnerable pediatric patients.
 Dr. Schneidereith's blog post discusses opportunities to integrate the case into a nursing curriculum.